nix0nax/project_klejnot_gdd/Fleeting/Miš notes.md

 levels should probably be very very expansive.
 Big reusable areas with a ton of branching paths, not one corridor from A to B. Part of the challenge can also be navigation?
 # ideas for stimuli and reactors
 ## Stimuli
-- food
-- fire
-- biomass
-- kinetic energy
-- explosion
-- water
-- electricity (or other form of power)
 - poison
-- cold
 - noise
-- glue type thing
 - acid
+- smoke
+- miasma
+- salt
+- electricity (or other form of power)
+- mud
+- heat
+- water
+- cold
+- kinetic energy
+- explosion
 ## reactors
 - burn (start emitting fire stimulus)
 - eat food (creatures want to eat food, they can reward you or just be distracted)